by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 The film industry around the world has gradually invested and experimented with new technologies such as artificial intelligence (AI) over the past decade.

 Algorithms based on artificial intelligence and machine learning have helped accomplish film-related tasks quickly and at scale in real-time.
 These latest technologies, when used effectively, provide some of the best editing, high-definition graphics, and visual effects available today.
+Additionally, AI generated content is increasingly being explored as a tool to enhance various aspects of film production, from generating script ideas to automating certain creative processes.

 1. AI can greatly simplify the development of computer graphics and visual effects for films.
 Today, special attention is focused on the capabilities of AI to change faces.
 These opportunities are actively explored, for example, by Reddit users replacing the main characters of famous films such as Indiana Jones and Man of Steel with Nicolas Cage.